 The last night Jesus lived here on the earth, before the crucifixion, was a night filled with many events.
 Jesus celebrated the Passover with His disciples.
-Jesus reinterpreted the Old

-Covenant into a New Covenant.
+Jesus reinterpreted the Old Covenant into a New Covenant.
 He taught them many truths concerning Himself, the Holy Spirit and what their relationship to Him should be like.
-Jesus' extended teaching can be found in John chapters 13-17.
-They learned how they are to be servants in chapter 13.
-They learned they are to remain steadfast in chapter 14.
-They learned about service in chapter 15.
-They learned about the Spirit of God in chapter 15.
-They learned about the Savior in chapter 17.
+Jesus' extended teaching can be found in John chapters 13-17 in what many call the Upper Room Discourse.

+- They learned how they are to be servants in chapter 13 as Jesus washed their feet. - They learned they are to remain steadfast in chapter 14 with the promise given by Jesus of our prepared heavenly home. - They learned about service in chapter 15 as they abide in Jesus Christ, the True Vine. - They learned about the Spirit of God in chapter 16 with the promise of the coming Holy Spirit. - They learned about the Savior in chapter 17 as Jesus prays for His disciples.
 They learned about the cross and the crown.

 They learned one of the twelve disciples would betray Jesus.
 It was a night like none the world had ever known.

 After Jesus and His disciples left the Upper Room where they had observed the Passover, Jesus led them out to Gethsemane where He prayed for all His followers, including you and me.
-I have visited that olive grove of trees at the bottom of the hill called the Mount of Olives and imagined Jesus praying there with His disciples.
+I have stood by the olive grove of trees, some of which date back over 2000 years.
+They are located at the bottom of the hill called the Mount of Olives.
+Imagine Jesus praying there with His disciples.

-After He finished praying, a mob led by Judas the traitor came to arrest Jesus under the cover of darkness.
-Even in His arrest, He displayed the power that was His as the Son of God by knocking everyone down at the declaration "I am He."
+After He finished praying, a mob led by the traitor Judas Iscariot, came to arrest Jesus under the cover of darkness.
+Even in His arrest, Jesus displayed the power that was His as the Son of God by knocking everyone down when He declared "I am He."
 (John 18:2-8) He also demonstrated He came to bring peace by telling His disciples to put away their swords and healing the High Priest's servants' ear that had been cut off by Peter.

-What I want us to focus on this morning was what happened to Jesus after He was arrested in the garden.
+What I want us to focus on this morning was what happened to Jesus AFTER He was arrested in the garden.
 Let us look at His trial before the Jewish authorities and how Jesus was condemned that night.